nu11secur1ty/Linux_Deployment_Administration_Hacks-Programing/Python/webscraping/elements.md

 object, the object itself will not be included in the list.
 Second, this function calls next siblings only.
-If we were to select a row in the middle of the list, for example, and call next_siblings on it, only the subsequent (next) siblings would be
+If we were to select a row in the middle of the list, for example, and call next_siblings on it, only the subsequent (next) siblings would be returned.
+So, by selecting the title row and calling next_siblings, we can select all the rows in the table, without selecting the title row itself.